News:

 Why is a specialized school for the deaf, like Spokane HOPE, the best choice for my child?

-When children receive hearing technology, such as a cochlear implant, they must learn how to interpret and process the sounds they hear to develop effective listening and verbal skills.
+When children receive hearing technology, such as a cochlear implant, they must learn how to interpret and process the sounds they hear.
+It takes specialized education to develop effective listening and verbal skills.

 This is where our specialized team of professionals comes in.